-IMPORTANT SAFETY CONSIDERATIONS
+IMPORTANT SAFETY INFORMATION

-- There are some medicines that you should not take with MAVYRET.
-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+- About all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 MAVYRET and other medicines may affect each other.
 This can cause you to have too much or not enough MAVYRET or other medicines in your body.
-This may affect the way MAVYRET or your other medicines work, or may cause side effects.
-Do not start a new medicine without telling your doctor.
+This may affect the way MAVYRET or your other medicines work or may cause side effects.

 - Do not start taking a new medicine without telling your doctor.
 Your doctor can tell you if it is safe to take MAVYRET with other medicines.

 - In people who had or have advanced liver problems before starting treatment with MAVYRET, there is a rare risk of worsening liver problems, liver failure, and death.
 Your doctor will check you for signs and symptoms of worsening liver problems during treatment with MAVYRET.
 Tell your doctor right away if you have any of the following: nausea; tiredness; yellowing of your skin or white part of your eyes; bleeding or bruising more easily than normal; confusion; dark, black, or bloody stool; loss of appetite; diarrhea; dark or brown (tea-colored) urine; swelling or pain on the upper right side of your stomach area (abdomen); sleepiness; vomiting of blood; or lightheadedness.